 - Some recommended places to try souvlaki and gyros in Chania include Se Anamena Karvouna, Pita Goal and Gyrotechneio.

 What is Gyros?
 (And How Do You Say It?)

 Gyros come from the Greek word ‘to turn,’ because the meat is cooked on a spit that turns constantly over the coals or – more often – vertically, next to a strong heat source the fat melts away and the meat crisps on the edges while staying very juicy.

 The “g” is a hard g, not soft like a “j” as it is often pronounced.
 And the “y” sounds like “i”, so it is “GEE-ros” (not “JY-ros.”)

-Gyros, Kalamakia and Souvlakia is the three most popular street foods in Crete (and Greece).
+Gyros, Kalamakia and Souvlakia are the three most popular street foods in Crete (and Greece).
 You can find a place to eat Kalamakia and Souvlakia in main streets of Chania and Heraklion.
-All shops serve traditional Gyros, Kalamakia and Souvlakia either in portion for one, two or per piece.
+All shops serve traditional Gyros, Kalamakia and Souvlakia either in portions for one, two or per piece.

 What to Order at a Souvlaki Shop

 Gyros and Souvlaki places are not just for passionate carnivores.
 Almost all souvlaki shops will offer a couple of sides.